-- A Japanese bank account – This to pay for the initial move-in costs and monthly rent.
+- A Japanese bank account – This is to pay for the initial move-in costs and monthly rent.
 In rare cases, you may be able to pay for the upfront costs (as described further below) by credit card or cash.
 But your monthly rent must be paid by domestic means.
-In your application you will be asked to fill out an automatic withdrawal form, so that the rent will be automatically deducted from your account on the day that it is due.
+In your application, you will be asked to fill out an automatic withdrawal form so that the rent will be automatically deducted from your account on the day that it is due.

-- A copy of recent pay slips or bank statement – This is to prove that you can pay the rent each month.
+- A copy of recent pay slips or bank statements – This is to prove that you can pay the rent each month.

 - Letter of employment or certificate of eligibility – this only applies if you are a student.

 - A guarantor – A guarantor acts like insurance and guarantees the landlord that any outstanding dues be paid.
 Ideally, your employer will be your guarantor.